Understanding the true cost per resolution with and without AI in 2026

 Expert Verified

 If you're running a support team, your main goal is pretty straightforward: solve customer problems, and do it well.
 To see how you're stacking up, many teams lean on a metric called "cost per resolution."
 It’s a simple way to figure out how much you’re spending to close out each support ticket.
-Now, AI has stepped in and completely changed the math on this, but not always for the better.
-Some AI pricing models can look great on paper but leave you with a surprisingly high bill.
+Now, AI has stepped in and completely changed the math on this, offering new ways to scale efficiency.
+While different AI pricing models exist, understanding how they work is key to planning your budget effectively.

 This post is all about the true cost per resolution with and without AI.
-We'll dig into the tricky parts of popular "resolution-based" pricing models (like the one Zendesk uses) and show you a more transparent, predictable way to automate your support.
+We'll explore the structure of popular resolution-based pricing models (like the one Zendesk uses) and show you how to automate your support in a predictable, transparent way.

 What is the cost per resolution with and without AI?

 The idea of "cost per resolution" has been around for a while.
 Back when support was a human-only game, the calculation was pretty direct.
-But with AI joining the team, things have gotten a lot more complicated.
-The way you pay for your tools can drastically change what this number actually means for your budget.
+But with AI joining the team, things have evolved.
+The way you pay for your tools can provide a structured way to manage your budget as your team grows.

 Calculating the cost per resolution with and without AI: Human agents